How "Damascus Volcano" erupted in Assad's stronghold

 The supply of electricity and water to some districts was cut.
 Serious clashes broke out in the districts of Zahera and Tadamon.
 As violence escalated, activists said tanks were in action on the city's streets, a move analysts interpreted as a sign the government was beginning to panic.

-Using classic guerrilla warfare tactics, insurgents sheltered in the city's narrow alleys in the knowledge that armoured vehicles and tanks would be unable to follow.
+Using classic guerrilla warfare tactics, insurgents sheltered in the city's narrow alleys in the knowledge that armored vehicles and tanks would be unable to follow.

 Syrian state TV made little reference to what was unfolding, saying only that security forces were chasing "terrorist groups" that had fled to parts of Damascus.